New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We presented new two-dimensional general relativistic explosion models for a metal-poor $8.1 M_\odot$ and solar-metallicity $27 M_\odot$ progenitor.
 Our successful explosion models for these stars exemplify two possible regimes for the growth of hydrodynamic instabilities in core-collapse supernovae.
-While the $8.1 M_\odot$ star conforms to the familiar picture of neutrino-driven convection growing first and giving rise to low-$\ell$ shock oscillations afterwards as shock expansion sets in (see, e.g., the $11.2 M_\odot$ and $15 M_\odot$ models of \citealt{marek_09} and \citealt{mueller_12}), the SASI is clearly the primary instability for the $27 M_\odot$ progenitor.
+While the $8.1 M_\odot$ star conforms to the familiar picture of neutrino-driven convection growing first and giving rise to low-$\ell$ shock oscillations afterwards as shock expansion sets in (see, e.g., the $11.2 M_\odot$ and $15 M_\odot$ models of \citealt{marek_09} and \citealt{mueller_12}), the SASI is the primary instability for the $27 M_\odot$ progenitor.
+In this model, we can clearly identify the SASI and its characteristic features during the linear growth phase, and find that the flow remains distinctively different from the convective $8.1 M_\odot$ model in the non-linear regime.
 This ``SASI-dominated'' regime is observed here for the first time in a fully self-consistent neutrino transport simulation; the purely hydrodynamical models of \citet{blondin_03}, in which the SASI was initially discovered, and the SASI models of \citet{scheck_08}, which relied on a fast contraction of the proto-neutron star, may thus capture the dynamics in the supernova core better than recently suggested \citep{burrows_12,murphy_12}. \emph{Whether convection or the SASI emerges as the dominant instability evidently depends on the conditions in the accretion flow onto the proto-neutron star}.
 Moreover, the SASI plays a major role during the evolution of the $27 M_\odot$ progenitor towards an explosion as it already pushes the shock out to an average radius of $300 \ \mathrm{km}$ before the runaway condition for neutrino-driven shock expansion is finally reached and parasitic convective activity becomes very strong.
 It is noteworthy that, contrary to the expectations of \citet{fryer_12} and \citet{belczynsiki_11}, such a SASI-aided explosion can be initiated at a similarly early stage as in the convectively-dominated model u8.1, i.e.\ less than $200 \ \mathrm{ms}$ after bounce.